 Where?
 The property is located on the outskirts of the desirable and hugely charming village of High Roding, in North West Essex.
 The property is set back from a private lane with panoramic farmland views and conveniently situated for the B184.
 High Roding is near Great Canfield, between Leaden Roding and Dunmow.
 The village is an historical Essex farming village with mostly mixed residential homes, featuring a picturesque street which comprises many historical and listed buildings; then surrounded by open countryside.
 There is a strong community network within High Roding, much centred around The Black Lion Inn.
 The village is well placed, located approximately 3.9 miles to the south west of Dunmow and just 6.5 miles from Stansted Airport.
 The towns of Bishops Stortford and Chelmsford are each approximately 12 miles away for main railway stations for the City.
 For schooling, the nearest primary school is 2 miles away in Leaden Roding and senior education at Dunmow.

 Services - We understand that mains water and electricity are connected to the property.
 Oil fired heating and private drainage.

 EPC rating - Due to the property being Grade l Listed an EPC is not required.

 This form is provided for your convenience.
 If you would prefer to talk with someone about your property search, we’d be pleased to hear from you.
 Contact us.

-CONTACT US FOR A VIRTUAL VIEWING Extensively restored Grade l Listed former manor house discreetly positioned on the fringes of this desirable North West Essex village occupying garden and grounds of around 2 acres.
+Extensively restored Grade l Listed former manor house discreetly positioned on the fringes of this desirable North West Essex village occupying garden and grounds of around 2 acres.

 Be the first to hear about newly available propertiesSign up now